Aqila640/Solution-Interview-Preparaton-kit-Hackerrank/README.md

-This is a c++ solution hackerrank problems.
+This is a c++ solution to hackerrank problems.